 If you need to copy an entire layer within Procreate, the hack above works pretty well.
 There is another way to do it though, so it’s good to have another option in your back pocket in case you need it or in case you prefer it.

 One of the quickest ways to copy and paste an entire layer is to duplicate it.
-Here are the steps you’ll take:
+Duplicating is also great if you need to make your lines thicker or make other adjustments.
+Here how to duplicate in Procreate:

 1. Open your Layers panel.